Post

 C. Simplified Neutral UI Enterprise-ready design aligned with rebranding efforts.

-Desktop View Visual Exploration B: Rich Contrast
+Desktop View Visual Exploration C

 Desktop View Visual Exploration D: Dark theme